The Masconomet (MASCO) High School Girls Varsity Ice Hockey Team are the MASCO CHIEFTAINS

 Alex went to Norwich University to play between the pipes for the Cadets.
 Unfortunately, her college hockey career was cut short by a knee injury but she worked through it, never quit, and graduated in 2017 earning a health science degree.
 Still not done, Alex then went to Massachusetts College of Pharmacy and Health Sciences (MCPHS) University in Boston, MA for nursing and graduated in 2019.

-Coach Jones currently work at Tufts Medical Center as a neurosurgery and trauma nurse and continues to give back as a MASCO Youth Hockey Lady Chieftains coach and mentor to young ladies that are chasing their dreams to play for MASCO High School Girls’ Hockey someday too.
+Coach Jones currently works at Tufts Medical Center as a neurosurgery and trauma nurse and continues to give back as a MASCO Youth Hockey Lady Chieftains coach and mentor to young ladies that are chasing their dreams to play for MASCO High School Girls’ Hockey someday too.